alaffin12/stackedit/Bastion.md

 Upkeep: 20 gp/wk
 *Bless Water.* Creates a vial of holy water, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 5 gp.
 *Empower the Divine.* A divine spell-casters receives a +1 bonus to spell save DCs and spell attack rolls for the next week.
 Costs 10 gp.
 *Clerical Services.* Sell clerical services to the community.
 Offsets the cost of upkeep.
-Earns 20 gp
+Earns 20 gp.

+**Smithy**
+Upkeep: 20 gp/wk